daryllreillo/full-stack-demo/README.md

-# Demo Web App made by @daryllreillo
+# My Demo Web App
-A full-stack web demo app
+A full-stack demo web app by @daryllreillo.

 ## Front End Stack
 ### Framework: Next.js 13.4
 During build, the latest stable version of Next.js was 13.4.
 Currently, I can see v13.5 has been released just a few days ago.
-Next.js' App Router was used for client-routing.
+For client routing, Next.js' App Router was used.
 The build started without TypeScript, Tailwind, and ESLint but were eventually introduced due to the following reasons:
-- to understand the framework migration process
+- to understand the migration process from vanilla CSS and JS to a Tailwind and TypeScript
-- to understand the pros and cons of using these new frameworks/tools
+- to understand firsthand the benefits and downsides of using these new frameworks/tools

 ### UI: React 18.2 + Tailwind CSS 3.3.3
 All components are built with Next.js 13.4 Framework for React.js.
 CSS modules were initially used for the styles then incrementally migrated to use Tailwind CSS.